top of page

 Damage that Indicates your Roof Needs Help

 Although age doesn't always point to the need for a new roof, visible damage can indicate that help is required.
-Having your home inspected twice a year can help you spot the symptoms of roof damage.
+Having your home inspected once a year can help you spot the symptoms of roof damage.
 Spotting these clues means it's probably time to call a roofing pro.

 On the outside of the house, be on the lookout for: